-The wrist in hominines is composed of eight bones with complex shapes and numerous joint surfaces, which allow the hand to move along multiple axes (Kivell et al. 2016).
-Genetically, a common Hox gene expression regulates the development of the hand in anthropoids (Reno et al. 2008), yet carpals also have a degree of functional and evolutionary independence (Tocheri et al. 2003; Kivell et al. 2013).
-This functional and evolutionary independence may explain why carpal morphology varies so greatly across taxa (Tocheri et al. 2005; Marzke et al. 2010; Orr 2017).
+The wrist in hominids is composed of eight bones with complex shapes and numerous joint surfaces, which allow the hand to move along multiple axes (Kivell et al., 2016).
+Genetically, a common Hox gene expression regulates the development of the hand in anthropoids (Reno et al., 2008), yet carpals also have a degree of functional and evolutionary independence (Tocheri et al., 2003; Kivell et al., 2013).
+This functional and evolutionary independence may explain why carpal morphology varies so greatly across taxa (Tocheri et al., 2005; Marzke et al., 2010; Orr, 2017).

-Among primates, humans exhibit a derived carpal morphology (Kivell et al. 2016), which previous studies suggest evolved as a consequence of relaxed locomotor pressures with the advent of bipedalism and as an adaptation to tool making and use (Hamrick et al. 1998; Williams et al. 2010; Key & Dunmore 2015; Skinner et al. 2015; Kivell et al. 2016).
-Wrist morphology in humans contributes significantly to stone tool-making performance (Tocheri et al. 2003; Marzke et al. 2010; Williams et al.; Williams et al. 2010; Williams et a of joint surfaces at the trapezium, capitate, and radiocarpal joints (Marzke 1983; Marzke 1997; Niewoehner et al. 1997; Richmond & Strait 2000; Tocheri et al. 2003; Tocheri et al. 2005; Marzke et al. 2010; Williams et al. 2010; Williams et al. 2014; Orr 2017).
-The characteristic joint surfaces in the human wrist allow for increased accuracy (Williams et al. 2014) and mechanical work at the joint during stone tool production (Williams et al. 2010).
-They also allow toolmakers to effectively resist and transmit both axial and oblique joint reaction forces generated by power and precision grips as compared to the rest of the extant apes (Marzke 1983; Niewoehner et al. 1997).
-Conversely, the wrist in chimpanzees and gorillas seems better adapted to locomotor demands, by contributing to better stabilization at the joint (Tuttle 1967; Richmond & Strait 2000) and by allowing the joint to better withstand the stresses imposed by knuckle walking (Püschel et al. 2020).
+Among primates, humans exhibit a derived carpal morphology (Kivell et al., 2016), which previous studies suggest evolved as a consequence of relaxed locomotor pressures with the advent of bipedalism and as an adaptation to tool making and use (Hamrick et al., 1998; Williams et al., 2010; Key and Dunmore, 2015; Skinner et al., 2015; Kivell et al., 2016).
+Wrist morphology in humans contributes significantly to stone tool-making performance (Tocheri et al., 2003; Marzke et al., 2010; Williams et al., 2010, 2014), and some carpal features in humans that have been thought to be beneficial for this activity include the size, orientation, and degree of curvature of joint surfaces at the trapezium, capitate, and radiocarpal joints (Marzke, 1983, 1997; Niewoehner et al., 1997; Richmond and Strait, 2000; Tocheri et al., 2003, 2005; Marzke et al., 2010; Williams et al., 2010, 2014; Orr, 2017).
+The characteristic joint surfaces in the human wrist allow for increased accuracy (Williams et al., 2014) and mechanical work at the joint during stone tool production (Williams et al., 2010).
+They also allow toolmakers to effectively resist and transmit both axial and oblique joint reaction forces generated by power and precision grips as compared to the rest of the extant apes (Marzke, 1983; Niewoehner et al., 1997).
+Conversely, the wrist in chimpanzees and gorillas seems better adapted to locomotor demands, by contributing to better stabilization at the joint (Tuttle, 1967; Richmond and Strait, 2000) and by allowing the joint to better withstand the stresses imposed by knuckle walking (Püschel et al., 2020).